 Hazards Created By Heavy Equipment

 There are countless different hazard scenarios when working with heavy equipment.
-It’s virtually impossible to list all in this safety document, so we are going to go over some of the most common accidents that are responsible for the majority of injuries and deaths.
-By understanding what the most common causes of accidents to injure workers are, you can help yourself avoid accidents and injuries on the job.
+It’s virtually impossible to list all heavy equipment hazards in this safety document, so we are going to go over some of the most common accidents that are responsible for the majority of injuries and deaths.
+By understanding what the most common causes of heavy equipment accidents to injure workers are, you can help yourself avoid accidents and injuries on the job.

-One of the most common occurrences of deaths on a worksite job is ground workers being struck by moving equipment such as cranes, bulldozers, or wrecking balls.
+One of the most common occurrences of deaths on a worksite are struck-by incidents, where ground workers get struck by moving equipment such as cranes, bulldozers, or wrecking balls.
 According to OSHA, over 75% of struck-by fatalities involve trucks or cranes.